Balaji-3009/Trade-Parser/README.md

-##Crypto Trade API
+### Crypto Trade API
-#This is a Node.js application that provides an API to upload a CSV file containing cryptocurrency trade data, parses the data, and stores it in a MongoDB database.
+ # This is a Node.js application that provides an API to upload a CSV file containing cryptocurrency trade data, parses the data, and stores it in a MongoDB database.
-Prerequisites
+# Prerequisites
   Node.js installed
   MongoDB Atlas account
-Installation:
+## Installation:
-  Clone the repository:
+  # Clone the repository:
     git clone https://github.com/your-repo/crypto-trade-api.git
     cd crypto-trade-api
-  Install dependencies:
+  # Install dependencies:
     npm install
-  Database Setup(Mongodb)
+  ## Database Setup(Mongodb)
-    1. Create a MongoDB Atlas Account
+    # 1. Create a MongoDB Atlas Account
       Sign Up:
       Go to MongoDB Atlas.
       Sign up for an account if you don't have one.
 If you already have an account, log in.
-    2. Create a New Cluster
+    # 2. Create a New Cluster
       Create a New Cluster:
       After logging in, you'll be directed to the MongoDB Atlas dashboard.
       Click on the "Build a Cluster" button.